-In the past, the Governors have scoped the potential for the School to form or join a Multi-Academy Trust.
-In recent years the Governors have concluded through this scoping exercise that the needs of the school and the learning community are best served by the school remaining as a stand-alone Academy Trust.
-However this is once again currently under review as the school explores options in light of the White Paper.
+Recently and in the past, the Governors have scoped the potential for the School to form or join a Multi-Academy Trust.
+In previous years and again more recently the Governors have concluded through this scoping exercise that the needs of the school and the learning community are best served by the school remaining as a stand-alone Academy Trust at this point in time.